linux-chenxing/linux-chenxing.org/ip/index.md

 ### LPLL

-LinePLL?
+Line/LCD PLL?
 Seems to be a PLL for generating the base clock for PNL.

 ### PNL